knitjs/knit/README.md

 #### How does knit treat dependencies and devDependencies

 The split between dependencies and devDependencies is based entirely on what is getting published to an npm registry.
-Any dependencies found in your modules that are not only used in test files will be considered as `dependencies` and everything else, test dependencies and anything found in `"private": true` modules, will be considered as devDependencies.
+Any dependencies found in your modules' source `.js` will be considered as `dependencies` and everything else, test dependencies and anything found in `"private": true` modules, will be considered as devDependencies.

 DevDependencies are left up to the Developer to manage.